-Nives Dolšak is Professor at the School of Marine and Environmental Affairs, University of Washington Seattle.
-She teaches courses in International Environmental Policy, Economic Development
+Nives Dolšak is professor and associate director of the School of Marine and Environmental Affairs, University of Washington Seattle.
+She teaches courses in Climate Governance, International Organizations and Ocean Management, Economic Development

 her Joint Ph.D. from School of Public & Environmental Affairs and

 the Department of Political

 common pool resources at multiple levels of aggregation.
 In collaboration with Professor Elinor Ostrom, she has published two books: The Drama of the